stellakuma/Word-Selector/README.md

  >>								Example of word list.txt : **alphabet alpha bet ;kiwi juice ;;space ship cat ;;;random word selector twelfth** -> 6 words.
  >>									you can just easily add semicolon how space occupy in words.
 TODO : make GUI.
  >>										and also, i fixed some minor bug.
+ >>
+ >> **Thirteenth commit** - Hotfix of Twelfth commit. fixed issue : In select menu, when entering not numeral, it print infinite "type line".

 ## Special Thanks
  > Ranol☆P`21